Veliparib and Combination Chemotherapy in Treating Patients with Metastatic Pancreatic Cancer

 II.
 To determine the objective response rate of ABT-888 combined with 5FU and oxaliplatin in patients with metastatic pancreatic cancer.
 (Phase II)

-III.
-To determine overall survival in patients with metastatic pancreatic cancer treated with ABT-888 combined with 5FU and oxaliplatin.
+I. To determine, in patients with metastatic pancreatic cancer treated with ABT-888 combined with 5FU and oxaliplatin:

-VII.
-To determine degree of neuropathy, as measured by the Functional Assessment of Cancer Therapy (FACT)/Gynecologic Oncology Group (GOG)-neurotoxicity (NTX)-4 (version 4) in patients with metastatic pancreatic cancer treated with ABT-888 combined with 5FU and oxaliplatin.
+Ig.
+Degree of neuropathy, as measured by the Functional Assessment of Cancer Therapy (FACT)/Gynecologic Oncology Group (GOG)-neurotoxicity (NTX)-4 (version 4).

-VIII.
-To associate the response rate of ABT-888 plus 5FU and oxaliplatin to tumors that have decreased expression of or mutations in breast cancer (BRCA)-1 or -2 or related pathway genes.
+IIa.
+Tumors that have decreased expression of or mutations in BRCA-1 or -2 or related pathway genes.

-X. To associate the response rate of ABT-888 plus 5FU and oxaliplatin to expression levels of deoxyribonucleic acid (DNA) repair enzymes in tumor tissues
+IIc.
+Expression levels of deoxyribonucleic acid (DNA) repair enzymes in tumor tissues.

 OUTLINE: This is a phase I, dose escalation study of veliparib followed by a phase II study.